Council is working through the sale of its elder housing villages to one or more public housing providers.

-Who are community housing providers and why can they do it better?
+Who are public housing providers and why can they do it better?

-Unlike councils, they have access to central government funding to run this activity.
+Unlike councils, public housing providers have access to central government funding allowing them to provide subsidised housing.
 That also puts them in a far better position to upgrade, replace and increase stock.

-On top of that, where council can only act as a landlord, community housing providers offer much more.
+On top of that, where council can only act as a landlord, public housing providers can offer much more.
 They can provide tenants with access to wraparound services (budgeting advice, disability support, etc) and new tenants with access to income related rent subsidies (IRRS).

 Caring for our tenants